 These findings also shed light on the importance of combating metabolic acidosis in chronic kidney disease sufferers.
 Metabolic acidosis is cited as being one of the risk factors for developing end-stage renal disease, so maintaining a healthy acid-alkaline balance is vital to keeping your kidney function from further decline.
 People at risk of developing metabolic acidosis should try to avoid animal products such as meats and cheeses as much as possible, because these specifically are converted to sulfates in the body and exert an acidifying effect.

 Eating more plant products, fruits and vegetables have an alkalizing effect (due to their bicarbonate precursors and mineral cations) which is much more favorable to ongoing kidney health.
 The researchers saw similar benefits from administration of sodium bicarbonate supplementation, which has likewise been connected to significant delays in kidney disease progression.

 Taking this data into account, it’s definitely advised that those people living with chronic kidney disease make it a point to get more vegetables and fruits in their diet (of course, also bearing potassium/protein/phosphorous content in mind).
-Adding a top quality sodium bicarbonate supplement, such as our very own Kidney Restore (which is formulated specifically for CKD) is also a very good idea to ensure your acid levels are under control and your kidney function is supported.

 For more information about the latest kidney disease related studies, be sure to check our blog periodically and follow us on Twitter.